 Bayer takes note of EFSA's recommendation that "the consent holder should strive to increase the level of compliance in high adoption areas (North-eastern Spain, see Appendix B).
 Spanish National Competent Authorities and other relevant stakeholders, including farmers' associations, could contribute to reinforce farmers' awareness of refuge compliance".
 It should be noted that given the continued communication efforts by the different stated stakeholders (see Section 3.2.1.4), the high-dose/structured refuge compliance has reached 90% or above in the high adoption areas over the past years.
 Studies demonstrated that levels of compliance with high-dose/structured refuge compliance as high as 90% with 20% of structured refugee provide product sustainability in delaying resistance evolution that exceeds what can be achieved with seed mixtures (Carroll et al., 2012).
 Therefore, Bayer believes that the high-level refuge compliance achieved by the Spanish farmers needs to be acknowledged and encouraged.
 Other alternative strategies to delay the resistance evolution for the target pests would have been the implementation of multiple modes of action (different Cry proteins) to complement the MON 810 technology.
 There are currently, and likely not in the near future, no such solutions available because of the negative political context related to new biotech approvals for cultivation in Europe.
-Another strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice since such information is not publicly available for the growing season.
+Another strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice since such information is not publicly available and farmers make their planting decisions based on several factors that are even unknown until planting season (e.g. water availability for irrigation, prices, etc.).
+However, Bayer has been strongly committed since the beginning of the cultivation to educate farmers and advocate for refuge compliance directly and through other influential ag stakeholders, like cooperatives, farmers advisors and authorities.

-In the context of Bayer's 2018 GS, 250 farmers across Spain and Portugal where MON 810 was commercially cultivated were surveyed for their implementation of a refuge (see Appendix 1).
+In the context of Bayer's 2019 GS, 250 farmers across Spain and Portugal where MON 810 was commercially cultivated were surveyed for their implementation of a refuge (see Appendix 1).
 This GS took place in representative environments, reflecting the range and distribution of farming practices and environments exposed to MON 810 plants and their cultivation.

-91.2% of the farmers indicated that they followed the technical guidelines regarding the implementation of a refuge (79.2% planted a refuge and 12% had less than 5 ha planted with MON 810 on their farm14).
+94.8% of the farmers indicated that they followed the technical guidelines regarding the implementation of a refuge (84.0% planted a refuge and 10.8% had less than 5 ha planted with MON 810 on their farm12).
 Both countries reported a very high level of compliance with refuge requirements.
 The farmers in Portugal were all in compliance with refuge requirements.
-Responses of the Bayer 2018 Farmer Questionnaire Survey show that 90.8% of the farmers in Spain were compliant with refuge planting while 22 farmers out of 238 (i.e., 9.2%) indicated they did not meet the refuge requirement for the following two main reasons: (1) the farmers felt it complicates the planting and/or they did not have enough time (14/21, 63.3%), and (2) they feared yield losses in conventional maize (6/21, 28.6%).
+Responses of the Bayer 2019 Farmer Questionnaire Survey show that 94.8% of the farmers in Spain were compliant with refuge planting while 13 farmers out of 239 (i.e., 5.2%) indicated they did not meet the refuge requirement for the following two main reasons: (1) the farmers feared the yield losses in conventional maize (8/13, 61.5%), and (2) they had small plots which complicates the sowing (4/13, 30.8%).

-14 The IRM plan states that no refuge is required if there is less than 5 ha of MON 810 planted on the farm.
+12 The IRM plan states that no refuge is required if there is less than 5 ha of MON 810 planted on the farm.